UofA-SPEAR/Software_2025/documentation/docker.md

 - **Docker Container**: A container is a runnable instance of a Docker image.
 It is a lightweight, standalone, executable package that includes everything needed to run the application.
 Containers can be started, stopped, moved, and deleted, making them very flexible and easy to manage.

 ## Installing Docker Engine
+If you do not have a linux device you will need a virtual machine (VM) such as WSL.

 ### Docker on Ubuntu